Dark Waters (1993 film): Production

 The film was originally based on a short story by Andy Bark, inspired by a childhood visit to Staithes in North Yorkshire.
 Many years later, having worked as editor on Mariano's film, Caruncula, he mentioned that he was working on a script called Dark Waters and he and Mariano began to work on it together.

-The film, perhaps the first Western film to be shot in Ukraine following the collapse of the Soviet Union, was difficult and troubled one.
+The film, perhaps the first Western film to be shot in Ukraine following the collapse of the Soviet Union, was a difficult and troubled one.
 The system there created many problems, but provided spectacular yet cheap sets and locations that would have been impossible to get in the UK.
 The political situation tried its best to halt the production.
 In the early days, when finance was being sought by Bark and Mariano, a coup attempt that saw tanks on the streets of Moscow could not have helped matters.
 There was even another coup at the end of filming when Mariano, in Moscow for the dubbing, was awoken by gun fire.

-In Chapter 5 of his autobiography Its Only A Movie, Mark Kermode gives a detailed account of his attempts to file a set report on the movie, which were constantly frustrated by travel problems in and around Ukraine.
+In Chapter 5 of his autobiography It's Only A Movie, Mark Kermode gives a detailed account of his attempts to file a set report on the movie, which were constantly frustrated by travel problems in and around Ukraine.